GuanceCloud/guance-docs/docs/en/billing/faq.md

 ## How to recharge?

-Guance supports enterprise account settlement and cloud account settlement.
+Guance supports Billing Center account settlement and cloud account settlement.

-- If you the use Guance enterprise account for settlement, you can recharge the Guance enterprise account by recharging cash, purchasing vouchers and stored-value cards.
+- If you the use Guance Billing Center account for settlement, you can recharge the Guance Billing Center account by recharging cash, purchasing vouchers and stored-value cards.

     > For more information, please refer to the doc [Account Overview](../billing/cost-center/account-wallet/index.md).